exectails/DataDog/README.md

 DataDog
 =============================================================================

-DataDog is a viewer and potential future editor for Mabinogi's .data (DataDog) format.
-It allows you to open and view the files and export them to XML, in one or list by list.
+DataDog is a viewer and editor for Mabinogi's .data (DataDog) format.
+It allows you to open and view the files, export them to XML, and edit them, modfying existing values or removing and adding objects.

+Editing is currently experimental, please report any issues.

 Preview
 -----------------------------------------------------------------------------